Redundancy

 - Did your employer consider appropriate alternative roles before making you redundant?

-If you are under threat or “at risk” of redundancy, please see our webpage on the practical steps you can take.
+If you believe you are under threat or “at risk” of redundancy, please see our webpage on the practical steps you can take.

 If you are concerned that your employer is not following a proper redundancy process or is unaware of their legal obligations, you can download and show them our factsheet below.